sankalp1999/Competitive-Programming/Resources/README.md

    - [Codeforces Visuallizer](https://cfviz.netlify.app/)
 - [Most frequently appearing and basic algo list by Ashish Gupta](https://www.quora.com/What-basic-data-structures-and-algorithms-should-one-learn-before-starting-competitive-programming/answer/Ashish-Gupta-211?share=a2eee6ca&srid=ihpN).
 He has linked the advanced dsa list also.
 - Grateful to 6.006 and 6.046, 6.042j for helping in basic concepts.
 This anwer by [Mohd Harris](https://qr.ae/pNsisr) had helped a lot.
-- A2OJ ladders and Mustafas sheet(I didnt use)
+- A2OJ ladders and Mustafas sheet
 - [Art of problem solving](https://artofproblemsolving.com/) Not for CP but good website for combinatorics(helped in college course)

+## Platform names
+- Codeforces, Codechef, Atcoder, Topcoder(UI sucks), HackerRank, HackerEarth(difficulty labelling sucks)
+- CSAcademy dead now.
+- SPOJ - does not hold contests
+- Problemsets: A2OJ, CSES, CF gyms and problemset, progvar.fun

 ### Tackling some misconceptions

   **You don't need to do Competitive programming to clear coding rounds/interviews** but those who are good at CP or even have some experience find it easier